ibexa/documentation-user/docs/personalization/recommendation_models.md

 There are several types of models available, however, the distinction between types is not visible in the user interface.

+### B2B models

+B2B models are perfect solution to create targeted content that answers to your B2B customer neeeds.
+Can help you build relationships with your B2B customers, generate most accurate recommendations.
+They show each user the most relevant content based on the user [segment group](configure_models.md#configure-segments).
+B2B models in Personalization are considered as segment models.

+!!! note
+    B2B scenario to work properly needs only one segment, otherwise you get an error.

+#### Last events B2B models

+This model is built on the fly, and requires an access to the most recent events to work.
+There are two types of B2B models:

+- B2B last clicked - displays the most recent items which were clicked by a user with the same `segment ID`.
+For example, two users from the same `segment ID` can see the last clicked item by anyone from the same `segment ID`.

+- B2B last purchased - works the same as last clicked, however displays BUY events.

+The maximum time from which events can be fetched is 10 days.

+#### B2B recurring purchase model

+This model is built on the fly.
+It anticipates and predicts purchase of products that were bought recursively within the same `segment ID`.
+The item appears in this model for recommendation only when it was purchased at least twice by users from the same `segment ID` in the configured time frame.

+B2B recurring purchase models predict the date of the next purchase based on an average demand per day, extrapolated from BUY events.
+For items with the higher relevance, the closer predicted date of the next purchase is.
+The item starts to appear when the time interval is covered in 80% between the date of the last purchased and predicted date of the next purchase.

+For example, if the time interval is set to 10 days and the next purchase is predicted after these 10 days, recommendations are displayed two days before that date.

 ### Popularity models

 Basic popularity recommendations, such as "Top purchased", "Top consumed" or "Top clicked".